Angus Cunninghame Graham: Naval career

-In retirement he became Lord Lieutenant of Dunbartonshire (1955–1968) and Keeper of Dumbarton Castle (1955–1981), the first naval officer to hold the post.
-In 1985, his widow donated his uniform and medals to the castle, where they are on public display.
-He also was a member of the Royal Company of Archers achieving a final rank of captain.
+In retirement he made history by becoming Lord Lieutenant of Dunbartonshire and Keeper of Dumbarton Castle, neither post having ever been held before by a naval officer, in mark of which, in 1985, his widow donated his uniform and medals to the castle, where they are on public display.

 He donated his papers (1913–1980) to Churchill College, Cambridge, and his naval archive (covering the 18th, 19th and 20th centuries) to the University of California, Irvine.

 Family

-Born in Chelsea, Angus was the second child and only son of Commander Charles Elphinstone-Fleeming Cunninghame Graham MVO RN and Mildred Emily Barbara, daughter of Charles Walter Bagot, Rector of Castle Rising, Norfolk.
+Born in Chelsea, Angus was the second child and only son of Commander Charles Elphinstone-Fleeming Cunninghame Graham and Mildred Emily Barbara, daughter of Charles Walter Bagot, Rector of Castle Rising, Norfolk.
 He was baptised on 25 March 1893 in Holy Trinity, Chelsea, having Albert Edward, Prince of Wales (later Edward VII) as his godfather and Princess Louise, Duchess of Fife (later the Princess Royal), as his godmother.
 This led to his attending the coronation of Edward VII as page to the Duke of Fife, for which he was awarded the 1902 Coronation Medal.

 In October 1924, he married Mary Patricia, the youngest daughter of banker, Col Lionel Hanbury of Hitcham House CMG, VD High Sheriff of the County of London (1920–21); they had one son, Robert Elphinstone, who followed his father into the Royal Navy; and one daughter, Jean, who first married Charles Jauncey of Tullichettle and secondly Harry Polwarth.
 He had seven grandchildren.
-He was the only nephew of Robert Bontine Cunninghame Graham, a Scottish author and politician, to whom he was heir.
+He was the only nephew and heir of Robert Bontine Cunninghame Graham, a Scottish author and politician, and was his literary executor.